Integrated Surveillance

 Research Area Summary Te Whakarāpopototanga Kaupapa

-The Project Working Group have engaged directly with tangata Māori, kaitiaki and rangatira from 10 tribal regions, whose taonga are affected by myrtle rust and kauri dieback.
+The Project Working Group engaged directly with tangata Māori, kaitiaki and rangatira from 10 tribal regions, whose taonga are affected by myrtle rust and kauri dieback.

-In addition, the project has also led the discussion on ‘data sovereignty’ and ‘data custody’ and how to acquire, utilise, protect and share surveillance data and information with the aim to improve biosecurity surveillance.
+In addition, the project also led the discussion on ‘data sovereignty’ and ‘data custody’ and how to acquire, utilise, protect and share surveillance data and information with the aim to improve biosecurity surveillance.

 Mātauranga Māori Framework for Surveillance (MMFS) for Plant Pathogens | GRISS Nov 2022